 - People with other eye disorders may need other pre-operative tests.

-Surgery is the only cure for cataracts, but it is almost never an emergency.
+Surgery is the only cure for cataracts, but it is often not an emergency.
 Most cataracts cause no other health problems besides reducing a person's ability to see.
-Usually, there is no harm in delaying surgery, except for an increased risk of injury from falls or unsafe driving.
+Usually, there is no harm in reasonably delaying surgery, except for an increased risk of injury from falls or unsafe driving.
 Sometimes delaying surgery will cause a moderate (easy to perform surgery on) cataract to progress to an advanced (difficult to perform surgery on) cataract.
+The risks of surgical complications can be increased in advanced cataract.
 People usually have plenty of time to carefully consider options and discuss them with an ophthalmologist.

 There is no constant rate at which cataracts progress:

-- Some cataracts develop to a certain point and then stop.
+- Some cataracts develop to a certain point and then stop, and may progress later.

-- It is very rare for people to need immediate cataract surgery.
+- It is uncommon for people to need immediate cataract surgery.

 The following measures may help manage early cataracts: